wso2/docs-choreo-dev/en/pe-docs/docs/devops/cd-pipelines/submit-and-manage-environment-promotion-approval-requests.md

 ### Prerequisites

-- You should have a component created, built, and deployed to the first environment configured in your CD pipeline.
+- Ensure you have a component created, built, and deployed to the first environment of your [CD pipeline](./manage-continuous-deployment-pipelines.md).
 - Ensure that an approval workflow is configured for environment promotion.
-- You should promote the component to a critical environment, such as production.
+- Ensure you are promoting to a critical environment, such as production.
-- You must have required permissions to promote components or at least `WORKFLOW-MANAGEMENT >> Create approval requests` permission
+- Ensure you have the required permissions to either promote the component or create approval requests.
+The specific permission needed is `WORKFLOW-MANAGEMENT >> Create approval requests`.

 To request approval to promote a component from one environment to another critical environment, follow these steps: